 The Office of Student Conduct determines whether formal charges will be filed against a student.
-Formal charges will be initiated after the EOE investigates the report.
-Representation by an attorney or other advocate is allowed in student disciplinary proceedings when the respondent is charged with misconduct involving sexual misconduct or interpersonal violence.
+Formal charges under the Code of Student Conduct will be initiated after the EOE investigates the report, where applicable.
+Representation by an attorney or other advocate is allowed in student disciplinary proceedings for both respondents and complainants.
 The burden of proof at the hearing is "preponderance of the evidence" (more likely than not).
-Possible sanctions for a finding of responsibility may include a warning, restitution, service hours, fines, special programs, counseling, restriction of privileges, disciplinary probation, disciplinary eviction, suspension and expulsion.
+Possible sanctions for a finding of responsibility may include a warning, restitution,, special programs, counseling assessment, restriction of privileges, disciplinary probation, removal from on campus housing, suspension and expulsion.
 Student Conduct officials determine the appropriate sanctions for findings of misconduct.
-For more information on the disciplinary procedures applicable to charges of sexual misconduct and/or interpersonal violence, see the Student Discipline Procedures, https://policies.ncsu.edu/regulation/reg-11-35-02, Appendix G.
+For more information on the disciplinary procedures applicable to charges of sexual misconduct and/or interpersonal violence, see the Student Discipline Procedures, http://policies.ncsu.edu/regulation/reg-11-35-02, Appendix G.